-To work with this project format Select this source control provider Version Manager 8.0 or higher ChangeMan Version Manager (Merant Version Manager) Version Manager 6.5 to 7.5 PVCS Source Control Version Manager 5.3/6.0 PVCS Version Manager Dimensions 6 or higher Serena Dimensions (Merant Dimensions)
+To work with this project format Select this source control provider Version Manager 8.0 or higher ChangeMan Version Manager (Merant Version Manager) Version Manager 6.5 to 7.5 PVCS Source Control Version Manager 5.3/6.0 PVCS Version Manager Dimensions 10 or higher Serena Dimensions Dimensions 6 to 9 Dimensions (Merant Dimensions)

 NOTE If TeamTrack SourceBridge or Tracker Trackerlink is installed to your system, it appears as an available source control provider.
 Selecting it activates the source control provider that it is configured to work with.
-For more information, see the TeamTrack and/or Tracker documentation.
+For more information, see the TeamTrack and/ or Tracker documentation.